 - Dog snack.
 Dogs are smart, and their sense of smell eclipses our own.
 They know what’s in that flimsy bag.
 If you turn your back, what are the odds it’ll last five seconds?
 Dog training pouches have a better chance of holding up (and you’ll be wearing it – out of reach).

 Dog training pouches let you (and your dog) focus on the training session.
-You’re not trying to wrangle treats out of a bag (not to mention trying to get the bag out of your pocket or wherever you’re keeping it), while your dog loses interest in whatever you were working on.
-When you’re out in the open with other potential distractions, focus is KEY.
+You’re not trying to wrangle treats out of a bag (not to mention trying to get the bag out of your pocket or wherever you’re keeping it) while your dog loses interest in whatever you were working on.
+When you’re out in the open with other potential distractions, the focus is KEY.

 Choosing a Dog Training Pouch

 Dog training pouches have undergone a few design changes over the years.
 They went away from the fanny pack look, only to embrace it once again.
 Some are larger than others, and the materials used vary from fabric to silicone.
 You’ll need to decide which design works best for you, but keep these key features in mind: